linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 The decision to invest in the project involves a comparison of net present values.
 In what sense is this an option?

 We can interpret equation (1) so as to make the option analogy more apparent.
-When we take the project, we pay  \$10 and we commit to paying\$ 0.90/year forever.
+When we take the project, we pay \$10 and we commit to paying \$0.90/year forever.
 The present value of this stream of costs is

 $$
-\text {P r e s e n t v a l u e o f c o s t s} = \$ 1 0 + \frac {\$ 0 .
-9 0}{0 .
-0 5} = \$ 2 8
+\text{Present value of costs} = \$10 + \frac{\$0.90}{0.05} = \$28
 $$

 As we discussed earlier, we can view this present value as analogous to the exercise price in an option valuation.
 In return for paying 28, we receive a cash flow with a present value of

 $$
-\text {P r e s e n t v a l u e o f w i d g e t r e v e n u e} = \frac {S _ {+ 1}}{0 .
-0 1}
+\text{Present value of widget revenue} = \frac{S_{+1}}{0.01}
 $$ where $S_{+1}$ is the widget price the year after we make the investment.
-When  $S_{+1} = \0.55$ , the present value of cash flow is \55.
+When $S_{+1} = \$0.55$, the present value of cash flow is \$55.
 This present value of widget revenue is the price the revenue stream would have if it were traded separately.
 It is analogous to the stock price in an option valuation, and therefore it is sometimes called the twin security or the traded present value of the project.

 The dividends forgone by not acquiring the asset today, the interest saved by deferring the payment of the strike price, and the value of the insurance that is lost by exercising the option.
 It turns out that the same three considerations govern the decision to invest in the widget project.

 First, by delaying investment, we lose the cash flow from selling widgets.
 The cash flow we do not receive is analogous to stock dividends we do not receive by holding an option rather than the underlying stock.
 The first period cash flow is \$0.55.
-The present value of future cash flows is\$ 0.55/0.01 = 55.
+The present value of future cash flows is \$0.55/0.01 = 55.
 Thus, the dividend yield is approximately 1\%.
 (We can also think of the dividend yield as the difference between the discount rate [5\%] and the growth rate of the cash flows [4\%].)

 Second, once we begin widget production, we are committed to spending the present value of the marginal widget cost,  \$18, along with the\$ 10 initial investment.
-The annual value of delaying investment is interest on the total investment cost, or  $0.05 \times$ 28 = 1.40 per year.
+The annual value of delaying investment is interest on the total investment cost, or $0.05 \times 28 = 1.40$ per year.

 Third and finally, in the widget project, there is no uncertainty and therefore no insurance value to delaying investment.